pgpainless/pgpainless/misc/OpenPGPMessageFormat.md

 For the sake of readability, those transitions are omitted here.

 The dotted line indicates a nested transition.
-For example the arrow `Compressed Data,m/m` indicates, that the content of the Compressed Data packet itself is an OpenPGP Message.
+For example, the transition `(Compressed Message, ε, ε, OpenPGP Message, m)`  indicates, that the content of the Compressed Data packet itself is an OpenPGP Message.